 Sussana also had an affective instability.
 She showed intense episodic dysphoria when she was trying to accept the fact of living in a nursing home and she also showed great anxiety after making friend with Lisa (a girl who has antisocial PD).
 This is also a characteristic defined in DSM-IV BPD.

 The movie did a great job at expressing the personality disorder like Susanna’s BPD.
-Susanna’s symptoms matched with at less five of the BPD characteristics so that she was diagnosed as a borderline personality disorder in the movie by Dr. Marvin.
+Susanna’s symptoms matched with at less five of the BPD characteristics so that she was diagnosed as having borderline personality disorder in the movie by Dr. Marvin.
 Although the movie leaves some blank for us to imagine, it still presented a detailed depiction of the borderline personality disorder through the recovery story of Susanna.

 Reference: